-Further information on the Museum Building can be found in our forthcoming volume (May 2019): Christine Casey and Patrick N. Wyse Jackson (eds) The Museum Building of Trinity College Dublin: a model of Victorian craftsmanship (Dublin, Four Courts Press).
+Further information on the Museum Building can be found in our volume: Christine Casey and Patrick N. Wyse Jackson (eds) The Museum Building of Trinity College Dublin: a model of Victorian craftsmanship (Dublin, Four Courts Press, 2019).

 Eve Blau, Ruskinian Gothic: the architecture of Deane and Woodward 1845-1861 (Princeton University Press, 1982)

 Geoff Brandwood and Rebecca Daniels, Ruskin and Architecture (London, 2003).